nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Parameters

 * `sdr`: handle to the ION SDR obtained through `ionAttach` or `bp_attach`
-* `*into`: the location in SDR heap where data should be written into
+* `*into`: the location in the SDR heap where data should be written into
 * `from`: this is a location in memory where data should copied from
 * `length`: this is the size to be written

 Return Value

 * address of the allocated space: success
-* 0: failure
+* 0: Failure

 Description

-Like `sdr_read`, this function will copy length characters at from (a location in the heap of the indicated SDR) to the memory location given by into.
+Like `sdr_read`, this function will copy length characters from (a location in the heap of the indicated SDR) to the memory location given by into.
 Unlike `sdr_get`, `sdr_stage` requires that from be the address of some allocated object, not just any location within the heap. `sdr_stage`, when called from within a transaction, notifies the SDR library that the indicated object may be updated later in the transaction; this enables the library to retrieve the object's size for later reference in validating attempts to write into some location within the object.
 If length is zero, the object's size is privately retrieved by SDR but none of the object's content is copied into memory.

-`sdr_get` is a macro that uses `sdr_read` to load variable from the SDR address given by heap_pointer; heap_pointer must be (or be derived from) a heap pointer as returned by `sdr_pointer`.
-The size of variable is used as the number of bytes to copy.
+`sdr_get` is a macro that uses `sdr_read` to load variables from the SDR address given by heap_pointer; heap_pointer must be (or be derived from) a heap pointer as returned by `sdr_pointer`.
+The size of the variable is used as the number of bytes to copy.

 ---

 ## SDR Transaction APIs

-The following APIs manages transactions by implementing a critical section during which SDR content can be modified.
+The following APIs manage transactions by implementing a critical section in which SDR content cannot be modified.

 ### Header